elmehdiceo/Hotproduct/README.md

 # Hotproduct
 Clone of Tinder for the hottest producthunt.com project

 # Hotproduct
-Clone of Tinder for the hottest producthunt.com project
+Clone of Tinder for the hottest producthunt.com project using ionic framework and Angular JS

 Start building with Ionic!